lukasberns/Apollonius/README.markdown

 	// you can use the array just as you like, e.g. to print the data of the shapes into STDOUT for (Shape shape : solutions) {
 		if (shape != null) {
-			// always check for this
+			// whatever you do with the solutions, always check for this

 			shape.println();
 		}
 	}

 Browse the source code for more info.
+Please read the notes at the end of this file, too.

 ## Note